subquery/documentation/docs/subquery_network/testnet/indexers/index-project.md

 ### 4.4 Restarting a Project

-Restart the project if you want to change the network endpoint, network dictionary or image versions. <br />
+Restart the project if you want to change the network endpoint, network dictionary, or image versions. <br />

 ![Restart a Project](/assets/img/restart_index_project.png)